PaNDa2code/zerotty/README.md

 ## License

-This project is not licensed.
+This project is under MIT license.